geekodour/o/content/personal_lists/jargon.md

 -   **opcode** : abbreviated from operation code, it is basically the portion of a machine language instruction that specifies the operation to be performed.
 Apart from ISAs, bytecode specifications also use opcodes.
 -   **exploratory programming** : programming that is not actually solving a problem but primarily aims at finding how things are working, btw the name is self explanatory ;)
 -   **tarpits** : a network service that intentionally inserts delays in its protocol, slowing down clients by forcing them to wait.
+-   architecture astronauts
+-   complexity merchants
+-   SBOM: Software Bill of Materials
+-   Heisenbug: Software bug that seems to disappear or alter its behavior when one attempts to study it.

 ## Neologisms {#neologisms}